Tool Reviews 8 min read

 What could be better:

-• Server-side model requires backend trust
+• API-assisted model requires backend trust

 • Interface has more steps than simpler alternatives